pypalkar23/twitterhelpdesk/README.md

 - Uses Redis for session management
 - User side authentication is implemented using JWT Authentication
 - From inside the App user can authenticate himself to twitter using the 3 Legged OAuth Flow which is        required by twitter

+## Instruction to run the project
+- Make sure MongoDB and Redis is installed & both the instances are running
+- then go to the project directory and run below commands
+- cd client && npm install && npm run build
+- cd ../server && npm install && node app.js